Keke921/GCLLoss/README.md

 # GCL: Long-tailed Visual Recognition via Gaussian Clouded Logit Adjustment
 This is the source code for our CVPR (2022) paper: [Long-tailed Visual Recognition via Gaussian Clouded Logit Adjustment](https://openaccess.thecvf.com/content/CVPR2022/html/Li_Long-Tailed_Visual_Recognition_via_Gaussian_Clouded_Logit_Adjustment_CVPR_2022_paper.html) based on Pytorch.
 This version is a demo of how to use GCL loss.
 The version that supports more datasets is in the works and is coming soon.

+This repository also include the source code for our TAI paper: [Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition](https://arxiv.org/abs/2305.10648).
+The angular form GCL can be found in [losses.py](https://github.com/Keke921/GCLLoss/blob/main/losses.py) GCLAngLoss.

 ## CIFAR10
 First stage